chocolatey-community/chocolatey-packages/automatic/sqlite/README.md

 SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.

-This package installs the DLL (32-bit only, even on 64-bit systems) for the SQLite SQL database engine in your system PATH.
-This package is only needed if you have software that expects the SQLite DLL in the PATH.
-If you just want to create or manage SQLite databases, install the [SQLite Shell](/packages/sqlite.shell) instead.
-A (proprietary, but free for non-commercial use) GUI tool to manage SQLite databases is [SQLite Administrator](/packages/sqliteadmin).

 ## Features

 - Transactions are atomic, consistent, isolated, and durable (ACID) even after system crashes and power failures.